tomlinsonk/feature-context-effects/README.md

 ## Reproducibility
 To create the plots and tables in the paper from the data provided in the repository, just run `python3 plot.py`.
-To run all experiments, run `python3 experiments.py` (by default, this uses 30 threads--you may wish to modify this in the code).
+To run all experiments, run `python3 experiments.py` after downloading the pickled datasets as described above.
+By default, `experiments.py` uses 30 threads--you may wish to modify this.
 It takes a while to run everything (several days on 30 cores), but you can also run individual experiments by commenting out other method calls at the bottom of `experiments.py`.